Arrow pointing right

 • Inattentive ADHD causes challenges with staying on task, focusing, and organisation.

-• Hyperactive/impulsive ADHD causes excessive movement such as fidgeting, having excessive energy, restlessness or being overly talkative, and making decisions or taking actions without thinking through the consequences.
+• Hyperactive/impulsive ADHD, which causes excessive movement such as fidgeting, having excessive energy, restlessness or being overly talkative, and rash actions and decision making

 How can ADHD affect work?